dealev/four_amgios/README.md

 ### Project Summary

 This project will showcase a digital wheel that displays Chinese New Years Zodiac animals.
 The user can spin the wheel by the amount of pressure they apply to the pressure plate.
+When the wheel is spinning it will flash a blue and white ligth to add to the game.
 After the wheel spins, it will stop on a certain animal, causing an alert to pop up, allowing the user to read about said animal.
 After the alert, there will be a quiz section that allows for two choices (slider input), depending on what you pick, there will be either a red or green light that goes off.
 This wil indicate whether you got the answer right or wrong.
 At the end, there will be two buttons to press that let you redo the quiz or start a new spin.

 ### IoT Structure and Responsibilities